hpssjellis/blend4webtest/README.md

 git push heroku master

-will ask for github username then password
+will ask for heroku username then password